BBP's complete biographical history

 Even in his home town San Francisco, few people are aware that the quietly spoken Englishman, Pete Miller, whose recording studio has serviced hundreds of bands since opening its doors in 1977, is in fact, Big Boy Pete.
 The enigmatic psychedelic legend from the sixties.

-If you have never heard of Big Boy Pete, you may not be alone.
-But if you're an avid record collector, you will know that his 1968 45rpm disc "Cold Turkey" is now a prized collector's item.
-(It commanded a $400 reserve price at last year's Sothebys Rock and Roll auction in London).
-The Rock and Roll Hall of Fame Museum in Cleveland, U.S., includes this record in its list of Psychedelic Classics.
-Big Boy Pete's name is painted on the museum wall right next to the Beatles' name.
+His single "Cold Turkey" is another sought after collector's 45.
+The Rock and Roll Hall of Fame Museum in Cleveland includes this record in its list of Psychedelic Classics.
+Big Boy Pete's name is painted on the museum wall right next to the Beatles' name!

 Pete engineered his first recording in 1959.
 He was in one of the bands from the original British invasion of the sixties.
-(Lead guitarist of The Jaywalkers, who toured extensively with the Beatles and Stones in those glorious years).
-He also had a solo recording contract with Columbia Records under yet another name - "Miller".
-The single "Baby I Got News for You" is another sought after collector's 45.
+He toured extensively with the Beatles and Stones in those glorious years.

 © copyright 1999 Pete Miller